 - People watch an average of 19 hours of online video per week.

 - Over the course of 4 years, from 2018 to 2022, the average hours of an online video watched per week increased by a staggering 8.5 hours.

 Considering the popularity of the medium, incorporating online video into your customer service strategy is akin to speaking the same language as your customers.
 It ensures that you’re communicating with them in a way they’ll actually enjoy.

 2) Video is great for explaining complex information.

 A big part of customer service includes being available to answer questions and clear up any confusion about a product or service.
 To do so effectively means having clear communication so that your customer’s concerns are addressed in one go.
 This can be difficult when it comes to topics that are more complicated for the customer.

 Video, with its combination of audio, visuals, graphics, and text, is the most optimized form of communication.
 Research shows that when oral and visual communication is combined, we’re able to retain information 200%-600% better than with just spoken words or visuals separately.
-That makes video perfect for breaking down complex concepts.
+That makes the video perfect for breaking down complex concepts.
 You could even convert image to videos so that the viewer finds the instructions extremely easy to follow.